Here are some tips and resources on how to quickly learn fingerstyle guitar playing.

 Once you have practiced easier songs, it's now time to learn some advanced fingerstyle guitar techniques.
 These techniques include:

-Here is the opening of Diddy Wah Diddy, as played by Blind Blake, which combines block chords, arpeggios and individual plucked notes.
+Here is the opening of Diddy Wah Diddy, as played by Blind Blake, which combines block chords, arpeggios and individual plucked notes with a healthy dose of swing feel.

 Notice how often the ring finger needs to pluck the notes repeatedly which are on the first string.